 There is no separate application process for the Erasmus Mundus scholarships.
-When you apply to the SECCLO programme and fill in our online application form, you must also indicate whether you apply for the Erasmus Mundus and other scholarships offered or whether you would like to join the programme with your own funding.
+When you apply to the programme and fill in our online application form, you can choose whether you also apply for the Erasmus Mundus and other scholarships offered or whether you would like to join the programme with your own funding.

-There is a limited number of Erasmus Mundus scholarships available for each SECCLO intake and they are awarded to the academically best applicants irrespective of their socio-economic situation.
-In order to maximize your chances to get a scholarship, pay attention to preparing the best possible application and justify why you are a good candidate to the programme, not only for the scholarship.
+There is a limited number of Erasmus Mundus scholarships available for each SECCLO intake and they are awarded to the academically best applicants irrespective of their socio-economic circumstances.
+In order to maximize your chances of getting a scholarship, pay attention to preparing the best possible application and justify why you would be a good candidate to the programme, not only for the scholarship.

-You should also investigate if there are other scholarship opportunities available in your home country for participating in international Master's programme offered abroad.
+For your own funding possibilities, you should investigate any scholarship/loan opportunities available in your home country for participating in an international Master's programme offered abroad.
 See further information under Other funding possibilities.